mrinalwadhwa/adaptImages/README.md

 ````
 adaptImages(document.documentElement.clientWidth > 640 ? 'l' : 's')
 ````
-Or if you've defined `data-img-versions="large small large-2x small-2x"` on the document's body, you could use this to support hi pixel density devices, like Apple's Retina display:
+Or if you've defined `data-img-versions="large small large-2x small-2x"` on the document's body, you could use this to support high pixel density devices, like Apple's Retina display:
 ````
 var r = window.devicePixelRatio || 1;
 var w = document.documentElement.clientWidth;